kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 	// - "DisruptionTarget": Indicates whether the CompositePodGroup is about to be terminated
 	//   due to disruption such as preemption.
 	//
-	// Known reasons for the CompositePodGroupScheduled condition:
+	// Known reasons for the CompositePodGroupInitiallyScheduled condition:
 	// - "Unschedulable": The CompositePodGroup's subtree could not be placed due to resource constraints,
 	//   affinity/anti-affinity, or topological constraints.
 	// - "SchedulerError": The CompositePodGroup cannot be scheduled due to some internal error